Social Work (BSW)

 Social work major courses are considered for acceptance if the transferring university is accredited with the Council on Social Work Education (CSWE).
 In the event the university is an international school, transfer courses will be considered IF the accreditation association is equivalent to CSWE.
 For example, if a student from Australia takes courses in social work, their courses will be considered for transfer if the school was accredited by the Australian Association of Social Workers (AASW).
 The social work program director will consult with faculty who teach comparable courses.
 The director will make the final decision.

-The burden will be upon the entering student to provide evidence of courses equivalency, such as transcripts, course syllabi, program accreditation, etc.
+The burden will be upon the entering student to provide evidence of course equivalency, such as transcripts, course syllabi, program accreditation, etc.

 Life Experiences or Previous Work Experiences